davekinkead/thesis/outline.md

 Consent is the most obvious way we can place obligations on ourselves.
 If moral obligations do exist, then consent is sufficient to impose them.

+  - how do obligations come to be
+  - promises vs duties vs obligations
+  - define consent

 Accounts of democracy have a long history of using consent to justify political authority.
 But these accounts have not been without problems.

-  - historical review of consent: Crito, Hobbes, Locke, Hume.
+  - historical review of consent: Crito, Hobbes, Locke, Hume, Kant.
+  - voting vs tacit vs hypothetical

+Consent changes moral relationships between parties.
+Typically from permission to obligation or from prohibition to permission.
+Voting doesn't change the relationship between voters and the state.
+Therefore voting cannot be consent.

-Consent requires the possibility of non-consent to be meaningful.
+Birth or naturalisation do change moral relationships, so these could be valid instances of consent.
+Consent though, requires the possibility of non-consent to be meaningful.
 Unless the costs of non-consent are independently justified, then any claim to consent will be coercive.

 But states claim authority without the consent of all members.
 To impose the costs of non-consent requires an independent justification of authority.

 Consent cannot be this independent justification.
 And if an independent justification to impose the costs of non-consent exists, then consent to justify political authority becomes redundant.

+  - address Frankfurt's free will objection: you may have consented but they state cannot claim or show that you have consented.

+Neither can hypothetical consent create obligations.
+The an essential element of consent is its voluntary nature.
+Counterfactual claims - you ought have consented - do not have this voluntary element so they cannot be consent.
+The normative work must come from someone else, so hypothetical consent theories are really natural duty or associative obligation theories.

-So because the sovereign claims of the state do not permit non-consent, consent to political authority cannot be given.
+So because the sovereign claims of the state do not permit non-consent, consent to political authority cannot be given (so long as the state is non-voluntary).

 TO READ